Pricing and calibration in the 4-factor path-dependent volatility model: Introduction

 \subsection{Main contributions}

 The main contributions of this article are the following.

 \begin{itemize} \item The joint calibration procedure in \cite{GLJ:22} was manual, and the optimization depended strongly on an initial guess.
 In this work we present an automatic, more robust procedure. \item Moreover, the calibration in \cite{GLJ:22} was very slow, since the VIX was computed by nested Monte Carlo.
-In order to build a faster calibration procedure, we provide a novel deep learning approach to simulating the VIX under a given parametric Markov model, in our case the 4FPDV model, to efficiently price VIX futures and VIX options. \item With the addition of a single parameter we generate enough flexibility in the 4FPDV model to solve the joint SPX/VIX calibration problem for short maturities, leveraging on the neural approximation of the VIX. \item We also show that the {4FPDV} model calibrates the SPX implied volatility surface very well, over a large range of maturities (up to at least 1 year). \item Finally, we provide an analysis of the stability over time of the {calibrated} parameters. \end{itemize}
+In order to build a faster calibration procedure, we provide a novel {\cb pathwise} deep learning approach to simulating the VIX under a given parametric Markov model, in our case the 4FPDV model, to efficiently price VIX futures and VIX options. \item With the addition of a single parameter we generate enough flexibility in the 4FPDV model to solve the joint SPX/VIX calibration problem for short maturities, leveraging on the neural approximation of the VIX. \item We also show that the {4FPDV} model calibrates the SPX implied volatility surface very well, over a large range of maturities (up to at least 1 year). \item We provide an analysis of the stability over time of the {calibrated} parameters. \item {\cb Finally, we use our pathwise approximation of the VIX to quickly price light exotics whose payoffs depend both on SPX and VIX in the 4FPDV model.} \end{itemize}

 The remainder of this article is structured as follows.
 Section \ref{sec:model} is a reminder about the 4FPDV model.
-The novel deep learning estimation of the VIX is presented in Section \ref{sec:NN}.
+The novel {\cb pathwise} deep learning estimation of the VIX is presented in Section \ref{sec:NN}.
 Calibration results are presented in Section \ref{sec:calib_SPX} for the calibration to the SPX implied volatility surface only and in Section \ref{sec:joint} for the joint SPX/VIX calibration.
-Finally, the stability analysis is carried out in Section \ref{sec:stability}.
-The market data used in our numerical experiments is provided by BNP Paribas via the Chair \emph{Futures of Quantitative Finance.}
+The stability analysis is carried out in Section \ref{sec:stability}. {\cb Finally, pricing examples are reported in Section \ref{sec:pricing_light_exotics}.} The market data used in our numerical experiments was provided by BNP Paribas via the Chair \emph{Futures of Quantitative Finance.} {\cb The codes for the present work are available at \href{https://github.com/GuidoGazzani-ai/pdv_nn}{GuidoGazzani-ai/pdv$\_$nn}.}